 Training Brazilian Jiu-Jitsu carries with it lots of challenges.
 However, fun times certainly outweigh the tough ones.
-The state of BJJ worldwide at the moment is such that people try to introduce more individuality to the art han never before.
-It may be as huge as stumbling onto a new technique modification, or simply getting a brand new patch for your BJJ Gi.
+The state of BJJ worldwide at the moment is such that people try to introduce more individuality to the art than ever before.
+It may be as huge as stumbling onto a new technique modification or simply getting a brand new patch for your BJJ Gi.
 In fact, patches really do seem like a cool thing to do to brighten just about any Gi.
-OT that extent, the choice out there is huge, and kimono’s even come with a set of their own.
+To that extent, the choice out there is huge, and kimono’s even come with a set of their own.
 At least in most cases.
 Still, if you’re looking for something interesting to add to your Gi, check out our selection of the best BJJ Gi patches for modern grapplers!

 The BJJ Gi